 The guides and myself find ourselves in the odd situation of feeling delighted at the return of the visitors in such numbers, which of course means business for us but being tempted to also feel saddened that we no longer have the pleasure of having the Temples and sites just to ourselves and our guests.
 However, we unanimousely declare we will never again complain about being tired (as we have had a 6 year holiday, on and off) nor about crowded sites!

-Since Tuesday I have been reviewing the cost of living, products, services etc that we incur in our day to day busines, with my team at Mara House and our cruise/Cairo hotel providers.
+Since Tuesday I have been reviewing the cost of living, products, services etc that we incur in our day to day business, with my team at Mara House and our cruise/Cairo hotel providers.
 While we are not yet finished we are concluding that the prices we charge also have to increase sooner rather than later.

 It will take us another three days to complete our analyses and make decisions.